k2view-academy/K2View-Academy/articles/02_fabric_architecture/02_fabric_directories.md

 <h5>/dev/shm/fdb_cache</h4>
 </td>
 <td width="600pxl" valign="top">
-<p>Holds the cached database files for the LU Instances.
-Directory can be changed according to config.ini setup.</p>
+<p>Holds the cached database files for the LUI.
+This directory can be modified in config.ini setup.</p>
 </td>
 </tr>
 <tr>